openturns/openturns/paper/paper.md

 The Persalys graphical user interface [@persalys], built on top of OpenTURNS, enables users to perform UQ analyses with no (or minimal) Python programming.
-OpenTURNS is a requirement for several other tools, including [@gemseo] and [@Roy2018], for example.
+OpenTURNS is a requirement for several other tools, including GEMSEO [@gemseo] and BATMAN [@Roy2018], for example.

 An annual Users’ Day has been held since 2008, fostering collaboration and knowledge exchange among researchers, engineers, and educators.